Building Better Balance with Vanessa Kettler

 This description is not stark enough to really describe the extent of what happens to our body, our mind and our spirit when we do nothing.
 Far more destructive effects occur than I feel are generally understood.

-• The increased toxicity that forms when we are less active becomes a challenge all its own: It deprives us of life and energy.
+• Toxicity increases when we are less active: That toxicity becomes a challenge all its own: It deprives us of life and energy.
 It makes us grumpy and even quick to anger.
-If it is chronic, it in effect ultimately changes our personality.

-• The mental changes are particularly insidious: Extended inactivity changes our personality!
+• The mental changes are particularly insidious: Extended inactivity actually has the potential to change our personality!
 Have you ever known anyone who suffered from alcohol addiction?
-Heavy drinkers will sometimes have profound personality changes when they are drunk, often becoming vicious.
+Heavy drinkers will sometimes have profound personality changes when they drink too much, often becoming vicious.
 You might think of that as increased toxicity that the excess alcohol introduced.
 Excessive inactivity changes personality too.
 The most notable change I have observed is that the person who sits too long gets more and more stubborn, irritable and resistant to wellness.

-• We don't realize the changes that take place with inactivity: The progression to stiffness in mind and body is gradual and most people frankly associate those changes with simply getting old.
+• We don't realize the changes that take place with inactivity: The progression to stiffness in mind and body is gradual and we don't realize they are happening.
+Most people associate noticeable changes with simply getting old.
 (This of course is a myth.
-Age is not the enemy.
+Age is not what makes us old.
 Inactivity is.)

 A profound realization: